adamhamlin/dotfiles/README.md

 >NOTE: This is a WIP!!!

-This was includenced by https://github.com/holman/dotfiles.
+This was influenced by https://github.com/holman/dotfiles.

 ## design

 There are a few special directories...

 - **shell/**: All files required for your particular shell.
-Currently uses bash.
+Currently using bash.
 - **nix/**: Contains a `flake.nix` file to configure/install packages for your environment.
 See [README](./nix/README.md).
 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.